AlphaWolf6940/Optomizer/README.md

 The "Optomizer.jar" will be located in the release section.

 # Java
-This app requires you to have Java 21 or above to be installed.
+This app requires you to have Java 21 or above to be installed*.

 # Why use Sudo?
 This app changes the priority of the app by pid and to do that you need admin prevelages.